sams258/Dice-game-Pig-/README.md

 - If the player rolls a 1, their turn ends and they receive no points.
 - If the player rolls any other number, they can choose to roll again or hold to keep score.
 - If a player chooses to hold their turn, total is added to their score.
-- If the player chooses to player against the computer, the player should choose Game difficulty which weill reflect the inteliigence of the computer player.
+- If the player chooses to play against the computer, the player should choose Game difficulty which will reflect the inteliigence of the computer player.
 - The player may choose from two options, 1 for easy mode and 2 for hard mode.
 - If the player decided to play in easy mode, the computer will stop rolling when it reaches score of 15 in that round or it rolls a 1 and that round score will be 0.